Sarztak/Enhancing-Trustworthy-AI-in-Chest-X-ray-Classification/README.md

    - This small range can make it challenging to distinguish between “low” and “high” uncertainty from a purely numerical standpoint, because everything looks compressed near zero.

 2. **Higher Variance Around the Decision Boundary**
-   - As you noted, the bins near ~0.5 mean predictions show higher variance.
+   - The bins near ~0.5 mean predictions show higher variance.
    - This is **expected behavior**: when the model is borderline between “pneumonia” and “normal,” the predictions across multiple MC Dropout runs fluctuate more.

 3. **Low Variance at the Extremes (Near 0 or 1)**
-   - The first bin (0.0–0.1) and the last bin (0.9–1.0) both have **low variance**.
+   - The first bin (0.0–0.1) and the last bin (0.9–1.0) both have **low variance**, though there is higher spread in the later case.
    - This suggests the model is **confident** in these regions—sometimes correctly, but potentially **confidently wrong** for misclassifications.
    - This finding challenges the idea that “all misclassifications must come with high variance.”
 Some errors can occur even when variance is minimal.

 4. **Potential Confident Misclassifications**
    - The observation that some **low mean** bins (i.e., the model says “not pneumonia”) still have **low variance** indicates the model can be “confidently wrong.”
 This is a crucial finding, as it shows that **variance alone** might not always alert us to high-risk errors.
    - This is the **most concerning type of error** because it’s both **wrong** and **confident**.
-   - Variance alone won’t always help you catch high-confidence errors, so it might be beneficial to explore **additional or alternative uncertainty measures** and investigate borderline cases in more detail.
+   - Variance alone won’t always help catch high-confidence errors, so it might be beneficial to explore **additional or alternative uncertainty measures** and investigate borderline cases in more detail.

 5. **Overall Magnitude of Variance**
    - Even the “high” variance values are still quite small.
 This suggests that **variance alone** might not be enough to capture all forms of uncertainty—especially high-confidence errors.